shoichiaizawa/git-github-sandbox/README.md

         - coffee-script
         - bower
         - browserify
+        - nodemon
         - https://github.com/suan/vim-instant-markdown
         - etc
-    - I had some npm packages installed with the Homebrew version of Node.js -- I deleted everything already TODO: summarise how how to delete Node.js and npm from the system; these were the global packages installed previously:
+    - I had some npm packages installed with the Homebrew version of Node.js -- I deleted everything already TODO: summarise how how to delete Node.js and npm from the system;
+      these were the global packages installed previously:

         ```
         # Previously I installed these packages